One of the closest North isles to the Orkney Mainland, Shapinsay is an island dominated by farmland.

 - Balfour Castle – the 17th Century Castle which stands close to the shore is an impessive sight.
 The house (the interior of which stands almost the same as it did 150 years ago) and garden make an interesting visit, by arrangement.

-- Balfour Village – where the regular ferry from Kirkwall docks and where the visitor can find a pub, museum and shop.
+- Balfour Village – where the regular ferry from Kirkwall docks.

 - Mill Dam RSPB Reserve – the artificial loch behind the disused Elwick Mill is now the Mill Dam RSPB reserve, and is a great place to view waterfowl.